I'm in Heaven

 "I'm in Heaven" is a song written and produced by American songwriter and producer Jason Nevins under his pseudonym U.K.N.Y., featuring vocals from British singer Holly James.
 The hook of the song interpolates "Human Nature" by Michael Jackson.
-"I'm in Heaven" was released as a single on June 16, 2003, in the United States.
-The single debuted at its peak of number nine on the UK Singles Chart and also reached the top 40 in Australia and the Netherlands.
+"I'm in Heaven" was released as a single on June 16, 2003, in the United States and debuted at number 15 on the first published Billboard Dance Radio Airplay chart that August.
+Worldwide, the single peaked at number nine on the UK Singles Chart and reached the top 40 in Australia and the Netherlands.